nmp2605/chip8rs/README.md

 - Memory: stores and reads data from the ROM.
 - Instruction: this was separated from the CPU because of the amount of data, and it localizes and executes the instructions on Chip-8.
 - Interface: loads the screen where the emulator runs, controlling the display and input using [minifb](https://docs.rs/minifb/latest/minifb/).
+- Keyboard: contains information about which keys will be used in the interpreter.

 Finding ROMs
 ------------